Thanasis09/Thanasis09/README.md

 # Hello 👋, I'm Thanasis!

-### 👨‍💻 Passionate Coder | 🎮 Avid Gamer | 🍕 Pizza Enthusiast
-I’m a developer with a deep love for coding, gaming, and enjoying the perfect slice of pizza.
-My technical toolkit includes a variety of languages and frameworks that I’ve used in various projects, from backend systems to UI/UX design.
+I’m a developer with a deep love for coding.
+Here are the different tools, frameworks and languages I have used:

 ### Databases & ORMs: